 Local links to academic centres for translational research.

-Whether and how behavioural interventions may be combined with the environmental interventions covered in this guideline (see NICE's guidelines on physical activity: walking and cycling and behaviour change: individual approaches for more information).
+Whether and how behavioural interventions may be combined with the environmental interventions covered in this guideline (for more information, see NICE's guidelines on physical activity: walking and cycling and behaviour change: individual approaches).

 Putting recommendations into practice can take time.
 How long may vary from guideline to guideline, and depends on how much change in practice or services is needed.
 Implementing change is most effective when aligned with local priorities.